 The dinghy sailing dry suit is full of air when zipped up so squatting down forces the air out of the legs and pulling the neck seal open deflates it around your body.

+When choosing the best drysuit for sailing, take into consideration the following.
 Lighter material is easier to wear, but is prone to tearing so there must be a compromise with durability.
 Popular materials feature PVC (vinyl)/polyurethane coated nylon fabrics in the 115g (4oz) weight range.
 The areas in most contact with the boat - the seat and knees - should be heavily reinforced with a trapeze harness or hiking pants providing extra protection.

 Any part of the sailing dry suit that is covered by a buoyancy aid and trapeze harness will not breathe correctly.
 In general terms, the more physically demanding your style of sailing is, the more desirable a breathable sailing dry suit becomes.